Antipode-SOSP23/antipode-post-notification/README.md

     ```

 5. Go the broker again and change the REVISION of the configuration file and do APPLY IMMEDIATLY
-6. In your local machine, create a consumer on a secondary region to the primary region (change url):
+6. In your local machine test the queue by creating a consumer on a secondary region to the primary region (change url):
     ```
-    activemq consumer --brokerUrl "ssl://b-20f3cf89-7725-44b0-946b-19e84c03b81e-1.mq.ap-southeast-1.amazonaws.com:61617" \
+    activemq consumer --brokerUrl "ssl://b-20f3cf89-7725-44b0-946b-19e84c03b81e-1.mq.us-east-1.amazonaws.com:61617" \
                     --user antipode \
                     --password antipode1antipode \
                     --destination queue://antipode-notifications